 Share codes with your students to complete the lesson either in or outside of the classroom.
 Students can access these lessons at any time for content review or find resources.
 As an administrator, coach, or in a leadership role, consider using this approach when presenting content to your teachers.
 Provide a student-paced code to view before a faculty meeting.
 Now, you can spend more time collaboratively working together and having rich discussions instead of spending the majority of the time teaching content.Take a look at how to maximize Nearpod's student-paced lessons and bring these ideas to your classroom!Click To Tweet

-It’s easy to see why Nearpod has built the unique feature of student-paced lessons.
+Nearpod’s student-paced feature opens up so many possibilities for using Nearpod in your classroom.
 Utilizing both student-paced and live-lessons, your student’s engagement and achievement will soar.
 So, are you looking to give student-paced lessons a try, yet?
 Test drive one of these suggestions and see the benefits for yourself!

 Katie is a Personalized Learning Leader in Volusia County Schools.
 She helps teachers incorporate educational technology into their curriculum.
 She believes that students deserve an instructional practice that resonates with their daily lives, and that includes the utilization of technology.
 She is on a mission to promote the endless benefits that edtech can have on 21st century instructional practices.